junekyoopark/arduino_hid_joystick/README.md

 ## How to use
-Need 2 Arduinos, 1 USB Host Shield
+Need 2 Arduinos, 2 APC220 Modules, 1 USB Host Shield

 Assemble Arduino and USB Host shield.
 This Arduino runs the Tx.
 Just open tx_vkb.ino and flash it to the Arduino.
 The other arduino runs Rx.
 Open rx.ino and flash it to the Arduino.